Scthe/ai-prompt-editor/README.md

 The main flow is in [src/parser/index.ts](src/parser/index.ts).
 Each subsequent step has its own function, so it should be easy to navigate.

 Keep in mind that building AST and CLIP tokenization is slow.
-I've moved this inside the [web worker](src/hooks/useParsedPrompt.ts#29).
+I've moved this inside the [web worker](src/hooks/useParsedPrompt.ts#L29).
 This makes it hard to debug using browser tools.
 Personally, I don't mind.
 The code in `src/parser` is covered by unit tests.
 If you need the debugger, run Jest from Visual Studio Code's `JavaScript Debug Terminal`.

 **Q: Can I debug scheduled/alternate?**

 Scheduled/alternate prompts are parsed and visible in AST.
 In the final prompt, they will be always resolved using `step=0`, `maxStep=10`.
 This is currently [hardcoded](src/parser/resolveAlternateAndScheduled.ts).
-You can change the values and it will resolve correctly (check `resolveAlternateAndScheduled.test.ts`).
+You can change the values in the code and it will resolve correctly (check `resolveAlternateAndScheduled.test.ts`).
 I just have not written a UI to configure this easier.
 Maybe some separate `Variants` tab?
 Anyway, both features are rarely used, so debugging them using AST should be enough.

 **Q: Does it support styles?**